Bernscaiado/detection_malicious_packages/README.md

 * Automatic feature selection over both old v3 deltas and the new ones → keeps the strongest ~30 signals.
 * Net effect: the model is more sensitive to suspicious size, density, and structural shifts between versions, while being more robust across ecosystems.

+In this notebook context, “structural shifts” = big changes in how the package is put together, not just how big it is.
+Examples between version A → B:
+1. Files & layout
+   * Number of files jumps or drops a lot
+   * New big bundled blob appears (e.g., one huge .js instead of many small ones)
+2. Density
+   * Same file count but way more bytes per file (your bytes-per-file proxies)
+4. Metadata / config
+  * delta_num_scripts spikes (new npm scripts like postinstall, preinstall)
+  * delta_num_dependencies / delta_num_dev_dependencies change sharply
+  * delta_num_classifiers / delta_num_keywords change in odd ways
+4. Version / release pattern
+  * Weird version bump pattern (delta_version_len, delta_version_num_dots, prerelease flags)

+Those features are all trying to say: “the internal structure and wiring of this package changed a lot in one jump" which is often what happens when someone injects malicious logic.

 Everything is driven by the attached Python notebooks and their underlying CSV/serialized artifacts, making it straightforward to reproduce, extend, or integrate into your own security tooling.